mohamedfarah22/Restaraunt-Recommender/README.md

 Retrieiving Data
 </h4>
 <p>
 The tree data structure has a key in feature for retrieval making it efficient with time complexity of O(NlogN).
 User is prompted to type the beginning of a category and is continuously prompted until just 1 value is remaining.
 This is done for each filter untill a list of possible restaurants are shown in the terminal.
+The program will continue until at least 1 restaurant is recommended for the user.

 </p>